 Insulation Option#2: Wood Frame Plus Exterior Insulation Cladding

 Like high-performance batts, inspectors are used to this so they won’t give this approach a second look.
-Exterior insulation cladding on the outside of batt-insulated walls improves on the batt-only strategy because it reduces chances of wall condensation by preserving higher temperatures inside wall cavities.
+Exterior insulation cladding on the outside of batt-insulated walls improves on the batt-only strategy because it reduces chances of wall condensation by preserving higher temperatures inside wall cavities during winter.
 Exterior insulation sheathing also blocks heat loss through studs.

 Installing exterior insulation does involve another construction step, but there’s something more important to consider.
 If you use sheet foam or another air-impervious material on the exterior side of the wall, it increases the risk of trapped condensation inside wall cavities.
 The problem arises from having what amounts to two vapour barriers on the wall – the 6 mil poly on the warm side of the frame, and non-breathable insulation on the cold, exterior side.
 If moist, indoor air does make its way into the wall cavity through a flaw in the interior vapour barrier, internal condensation can’t always diffuse easily enough to the outdoors through the exterior insulation cladding the way it can with typical framing.